bigverl/pokefinder/README.md

 # PokeFinder

-Pokedex-style tool for use with pokerogue or pokemon unbound.
+Pokedex-style tool for use with pokerogue.

 Features:
 - Candidate Finder: Find pokemon by filtering for stats, type matchup, moves